BGDragos/milestone-project-1/README.md

 ### <ins>Footer</ins>

   - The footer section includes links to the relevant social media sites for TaxisA2B.
 The links will open to a new tab to allow easy navigation for the user.

   - Footer contain large view of links and all the links used for this section are the real one.

-  -
+  - Footer is exactly the same in any page that you navigate.

 ![Footer](https://github.com/BGDragos/milestone-project-1/blob/main/assets/images/footerT.png?raw=true)